-- 2.6.
+- 2.5.
 Sand and gravel in Dorset is produced primarily from Poole Formation sand (geologically a bedrock deposit) and River Terrace or plateau sand and gravel (geologically a superficial deposit).
 Poole Formation sand is the most important source of sand in the plan area, outcropping in the south east of the county and forming hills and ridges in a broad zone stretching from Dorchester to Wareham and around the fringes of Poole and Verwood.
 The sands comprise a series of upward fining sequences, becoming finer grained with increasing silt content towards the south east.
 The large variations in particle size enable a wide range of products to be produced, but their unpredictable distribution presents difficulties.
-They form the most important source of sand in Dorset and give rise to the ecologically important heathlands. - 2.7.
+They form the most important source of sand in Dorset and give rise to the ecologically important heathlands. - 2.6.
 Between these areas of higher land run the river valleys of the Frome, Piddle, Stour and Avon.
 Extensive spreads of river terrace sand and gravel are deposited along the flanks of these valleys.
 In the north-west, the valley of the River Axe contains exceptionally deep gravel deposits, up to 20m thick.
 Large flint pebbles and cobbles are found within some river terrace deposits, particularly east of Dorchester.
 Plateau gravels are found capping many of the hills and ridges.
 Only isolated pockets now remain available, the majority already being worked out, built upon or of ecological importance.
 These deposits are now of only limited economic importance.

-- 2.8.
 The ball clay resource is also located within the Poole Formation, and sand (and gravel) sometimes overlies the clay.
 Permissions can be granted for the extraction of the sand and gravel, in advance of, alongside or after, the ball clay extraction.
-In Dorset, this sand and gravel is treated as a primary aggregate. - 2.9.
-Figure 1 below shows the general spatial distribution of the three types of sand and gravel.
-They occur predominantly in the south east of the plan area and coincide with the location of most of the urban development in the county.
-Urban development sterilises much of the deposit.
+In Dorset, this sand and gravel is treated as a primary aggregate.

-Figure 1 - The Sand and Gravel Resource, with aggregate quarries operational in 2021
+Figure 1 - The Sand and Gravel Resource, with aggregate quarries operational in 2022